Girls Who Code expands to elementary school, introduces free after school Clubs for 3rd-5th grade students

 Alumni of Girls Who Code are majoring in CS and related fields at a rate 15 times higher than the national average, and Black and Latina alumni are choosing these majors at a rate 16 times the national average.

 The Girls Who Code 6-12th Grade Clubs program is possible through the generous support of our partners.
-Partners providing funding at the national level include Adobe, AT&T, Dell, Microsoft, Prudential Financial, Uber, and U.S. Bank.
+Partners providing funding at the national level include Adobe, AT&T, Dell, Microsoft, Prudential Financial, Uber, U.S. Bank, and Walmart.
 Blizzard Entertainment provides funding for the Great Plains, Rockies, and Western regions of the US.
 Mid Atlantic Clubs are funded by Capital One and JPMorgan Chase & Co.
 Midwest Clubs are funded by the George Lucas Family Foundation and Synchrony.
 ESPN provides funding for Clubs in the Northeast region.
 New York City Clubs are funded by The Guardian Life Insurance Company of America Inc ®, the New York City Council, and Turner.
 Adtalem Global Education Foundation funds Clubs in the San Francisco Bay area.
 The Chuck Lorre Family Foundation fund Clubs in California.
 Southeast Clubs are funded by Bank of America and the Off the Field Players’ Wives Association.
 General Clubs funding comes from CA Technologies and Motorola Solutions Foundation.

 Join the movement: bring a Girls Who Code Club to your neighborhood!